 (*) Done in collaboration with our network of trusted partners.

 What is an auditor?
 What does an auditor do?

 Auditors help to provide the capital markets with confidence and assurance in financial reporting.
-Auditors perform independent evaluations to provide assurance that information, such as the financial statements, presents a true and fair view of a business’ financial performance and position.
+Auditors perform independent evaluations to ensure that information, such as the financial statements, presents a true and fair view of a business’s financial performance and position.
 Auditing is the bedrock of our financial system.

 Why are audits performed?

 The goal of an internal audit is to add value and improve your business operations.
 Internal auditors provide reasonable assurance to the audit committee of the board of trustees and management that risks are identified and managed; they also establish that the financial, managerial, and operational information is accurate, reliable, and timely.